Henry Deane (engineer): Second career

 In 1905, the railway construction branch was abolished and Deane retired from the New South Wales railways.

 In April 1906, he became a consultant to the Commonwealth Oil Corporation and oversaw the survey and construction of the Wolgan Valley Railway.
 One of his significant innovations was the use of 1 in 25 (4%) grades and 5 chain (100m) curves on a standard gauge railway and with the use of Shay locomotives.

-On 25 March 1908, he was appointed consulting engineer to the Commonwealth Government in connection with the survey of the transcontinental railway between Port Augusta and Kalgoorlie.
+On 25 March 1908, he was appointed consulting engineer to the Federal Government in connection with the survey of the Trans-Australian Railway between Port Augusta and Kalgoorlie.
 He had been closely associated with the transcontinental railway since 1903 when he represented New South Wales as chairman of a conference of Engineers-in-Chief on that matter.
 In 1910 he became engineer-in-chief and supervised the construction of a large portion of this railway.

 Deane was also consulted on the issue of solving the national break of gauge problem.
 For example, he was put in charge of the third rail experiments at Tocumwal in 1915, and especially the Brennan switches.

 He retired from Commonwealth Railways in April 1914 and then practised as a consulting engineer at Melbourne.